We seek ideas for imaginative projects.

 FAIRY

 Recently, light-responsive soft materials have proven their unique ability of actuation, providing novel approaches for miniaturization of soft robots by powering them wirelessly through remotely controlled light beam(s).
 This has led to demonstrations of versatile light-driven robots that can walk, swim, jump, etc. FAIRY will take a significant leap in material science to develop small-scale light driven flying robots with adaptive features inspired by biological organisms.
 Funding source: Academy of Finland.
 Photo credit: Jianfeng Yang.
+Related publications, dandelion (Yang, 2023), maple seed (Yang, 2024), dandidrone (Yang, 2025).

-Past project.
+Past projects.

 OPTOPUS